bromontana/Light-Field/README.md

  + Make program that will continually update disparity maps in real time when called upon.

-## Summmary
+## Summary

 The purpose of this program is to (eventually) make better conference calls or something to that effect.
-As the quality of this prototype improves it will provide bandwith benchmarks.
-We will be able to predict bandwith requirements as video conferencing moves into the realm of VR and AR with the gigabyt bandwith future coming soon (TM).
+As the quality of this prototype improves it will provide bandwidth benchmarks.
+We will be able to predict bandwidth requirements as video conferencing moves into the realm of VR and AR with the gigabyte bandwidth future coming soon (TM).

 ## Contents